 The City of Madison, through its Tax Incremental Districts (TIDs), has entered into tax abatement agreements with developers in the form of tax incremental financing incentives to stimulate economic development.
 The abatements are authorized through the TID project plans.
 The City of Madison disburses loans to developers.
 The developer guarantees a certain amount of increment each year.
 The developers pay property taxes as they become due, and if they generate the guaranteed increment, an equal amount of loan balance is forgiven.
-Total amount of loan forgiven by the District as part of the Arbor Gate Development, LLC agreement during 2016 was \$436,697.
+Total amount of loan disbursed by the District to Landmarks Oak Development LLC and Holborn Landmark LLC during 2017 was \$913,000.